Isabella Buscemi Shows Off Cleavage And Curves In Skimpy Pink Bikini

-Miami bombshell Isabella Buscemi sent thousands of fans into a frenzy on social media after she posted a sexy new snapshot of herself on Thursday, August 20.
+Miami bombshell Isabella Buscemi sent her fans into a frenzy on social media after she posted a sexy new snapshot of herself on Thursday, August 20.
 The beauty took to Instagram to share the content with her 2.2 million followers, and the post quickly grew in popularity.

 The 22-year-old model, who is of Italian-Cuban descent, was photographed outdoors for the snapshot, seemingly in a cavern, as a large rock wall and a turquoise body of water filled the background behind her.
-Still, the model took center stage despite the natural beauty surrounding her, as she positioned herself directly in front of the camera.
+The model took center stage despite the natural beauty surrounding her as she positioned herself directly in front of the camera.
 Isabella posed sexily as she propped her booty out and lifted her arms above her head.
 She also exuded an air of mystery as she hid her face from the camera.

 Her long, highlighted blond hair — which featured dark roots — looked to be styled straight as it cascaded down to her lower back.

-However, the model’s famous curvy figure seemed to have captivated users most in the snapshot, as she flaunted her physique in a skimpy bikini
+However, the model’s famous curvy figure seemed to have captivated users the most in the snapshot, as she flaunted her physique in a skimpy bikini.
 She opted for a light pink bikini top that featured two thin straps that tied around her neck and back.
-The garment did not leave much to the imagination as its tiny cups helped her expose a great deal of cleavage and sideboob.
+The garment’s tiny cups helped her expose a great deal of sideboob.

 Isabella paired the top with a matching pair of bikini bottoms that also did not conceal much of her figure.
 The briefs, which were designed with a classic Brazilian-style thong cut, especially allowed her to flaunt her curvy hips and bodacious backside.
 The piece further featured high-waisted side-straps that called attention to her slim core.